samurai-kai/ME570/final_project_plan_570.md

 ### 🎥 Data Requirements

 * What data or bagfiles do you need?

+  * Recording of a good run of the car going around the track_

+  * Recording of the car preforming an appropriate following distance_

+  * Recording of the car following too close

 * How should the recording setup look like?

+  *

-* List required topics to be recorded.
+* List required topics to be recorded:

+  * Steering angle

+  * Speed

+  * Lidar

 ---